 Ways to learn about the RDSP:

-If you are living with a disability and are under 50 years of age, you could be eligible for up to $90,000 in government grants and bonds with an RDSP.
+October is #RDSPAwareness month!
+If you’re living with a disability and are under 50, you may be eligible for up to $90,000 in gov. grants and bonds with an RDSP.
 Access RDSP can help you every step of the way. www.rdsp.com

 Quick RDSP Links: